 The Finance Bill 2026 has introduced important clarifications to the capital gains tax framework, addressing ambiguities that arose from the July 2025 tax changes.
 The key provisions include a grandfathering mechanism for investments made before 23 July 2025, an updated indexation methodology for real estate, and simplified holding period definitions for new-age assets.

-Grandfathering for Pre-July 2025 Investments
+Grandfathering for Pre-23 July 2024 Investments

 Real Estate Indexation Update